Baines' Camp: Our full report

 Security measures: There is a radio in each room, so that guests can contact the managers in an emergency.
 Guests are escorted between the main area and their rooms after dark.

 Fire safety: There are fire extinguishers at each of the rooms and in the main area.
-The camp also has a water-trailer which can be utilized in the event of fire.
+The camp also has a water-trailer which can be utilised in the event of fire.

 Disabled access: Not Possible